 Collaborative Divorce in Florida

-    At the Law Offices of Travis R. Walker, our family law team helps clients through the often-complex process of divorce.
+At the Law Offices of Travis R. Walker, P.A., our family law team helps clients through the often-complex process of divorce.
 For many, it can be more productive and less stressful by choosing collaborative divorce.
 It is an option that avoids litigation and often preserves privacy and the interpersonal relationships of the parties.
 If you and your spouse can agree to participate in alternative dispute tactics, an experienced collaborative divorce lawyer from our firm is here to advocate on your behalf.

 What is collaborative divorce?

 The typical image of divorce is combative and stressful.
 Collaborative divorce, in contrast, is a voluntary process that relies on non-litigation methods like mediation.
 This helps the spouses resolve issues rather than litigating them and having the court decide.

 Besides being voluntary and less adversarial, many couples choose the collaborative approach because it takes place outside of the court system.
 As a result, it creates fewer public records and affords both parties greater privacy.
 If they choose, collaborative divorce also allows for professionals who can help resolve underlying sources of tension– avoiding repeated cycles of litigation.